 In the upshot, Kangas offers the 'fake message' scenario to explain the incriminating Facebook messages on his

-account, but such an act would not and could not be done as 'fake messages' would be revealed as false as the IP address data would not
+account, but 'fake messages' would be revealed as false as the IP address data would not

-but no objection was raised about this by the defence attorney, nor was there any objection to this in any subsequent appeal).
+but no objection was raised about this by the defence attorney, nor was there any objection to (or even a mention of!) this in any subsequent

 "Law enforcement officials can trace your IP address back to your exact physical address."